Aggregating distribution forecasts from deep ensembles: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:aggregation} introduces relevant metrics for evaluating probabilistic forecasts and the forecast aggregation methods.
 Three NN-based methods for probabilistic forecasting are presented in Section \ref{sec:prob_networks} along with a discussion of how the different aggregation methods can be used to combine the corresponding predictive distributions of an ensemble of such forecasts.
-In Section \ref{sec:ss}, we conduct a comprehensive simulation study that is followed up by a case study on probabilistic weather prediction in Section \ref{sec:cs}.
+Section \ref{sec:prob_networks} ends with a short introduction of the strategies used for the generation of DEs.
+In Section \ref{sec:cs}, we apply the aggregation methods in a comprehensive case study.
+First, we provide an in-depth analysis for two selected pairs of data set and ensembling strategy, then we compare the performance for all data sets and ensembling strategies.
 Section \ref{sec:conclusion} concludes with a discussion.
-R \citep{R2020} code with implementations of all methods is available online (\url{https://github.com/benediktschulz/agg_distr_deep_ens}).
+Code with implementations of all methods is available online (\url{https://github.com/benediktschulz/ADDE}).